 EyeWonder management's discussion and analysis of financial condition and results of operation is based upon EyeWonder's consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States.
-The preparation of these consolidated financial statements requires EyeWonder management to make estimates and judgments that affect the reported amounts of assets and liabilities, at the date of the financial statements, as well as the reported revenues and expenses during the reporting periods.
+The preparation of these consolidated financial statements requires EyeWonder management to make estimates and judgments that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities, at the date of the financial statements, as well as the reported revenues and expenses during the reporting periods.
 On a periodic basis, EyeWonder re-evaluates its estimates using authoritative pronouncements, historical experience and other assumptions as the basis for making estimates.
 Actual results could differ from these estimates.